CMSgov/design-system/scripts/findDesignSystemVersions/README.md

 # Find Design System Versions Tool

-This tool gathers the versions of our design systems currently being used the CMS-WDS organization on github.cms.gov.
+This tool gathers the versions of our design systems currently being used in the CMS-WDS organization on github.cms.gov.

 You can run this tool from the root of the repository directory with the following command: